 Church of the Savior on Spilled Blood

-Saint Petersburg can best be explored by walking and you will find that every street has some interesting architecture.
-The city is beautifully lit at night.
-If you need a stop in between, there are wonderful cafes.
-It was breathtaking to see this beautiful Savior on the Spilled Blood Church along the Griboedov Canal in the evening.
+Saint Petersburg is best explored on foot.
+Every street showcases interesting architecture, and the city is beautifully lit at night.
+If you need a break, there are wonderful cafes to enjoy.
+It was amazing to see the beautiful Savior on the Spilled Blood Church along the Griboedov Canal in the evening.
 For a minute, you might mistake it for Moscow’s Basil’s Cathedral.
 The marvellous colourful mosaics make it stand out with the intricate designs on the domes and the vibrant colours.
 Most of the buildings in the city are of Baroque or Neoclassical architectural styles but this church has the style of Russian architecture.
 It looked splendid with all the lights at dusk.

-On the way, one can see a number of attractive buildings and well-laid-out parks.
+On the way, one can see several attractive buildings and well-laid-out parks.

 Pigeons in the pecking order